 Adult Strabismus

-A. No. Eye alignment surgery improves eye function in most adults and can lead to social and economic benefits.
+A. No. Eye alignment surgery improves eye function and vision quality in most adults and is viewed as medical, reconstructive – it is not cosmetic.

 A. No. However, every surgical procedure has some risks.
 For strabismus surgery, the most common risks are residual misalignment and double vision (usually temporary).
 Health risks vary with the general health of the individual.